1966–67 AEK Athens F.C. season: Overview

-The presence of AEK Athens in the championship of the previous season may have left them with the bitterness for not winning it, but taking into account the injustice and punishments they suffered, combined with the serious issue of the abstention of Mimis Papaioannou, gave the impression that the club was ready for the new championship race without significant transfer additions.
-The departures of Giorgos Petridis, Fanis Tasinos and, above all, the legendary Kostas Nestoridis, after nine active seasons at the club, did not disturb the manager, Tryfon Tzanetis, who did not proceed in any particular transfer move.
-Considering that the already existing roster that had been gradually acquired in the early 60's was sufficient to cope with the club's needs, proceeding only in the acquisition of the forward of Apollon Athens, Vasilis Mastrakoulis as a backup choice to Papaioannou and Papageorgiou who had formed an irreplaceable attacking duo.
-As far as covering the gap in the midfield was concerned, this was filled with the definitive return to the team of the versatile Panagiotis Ventouris, after the end of his spell in South Africa during the previous season.
+The performance of AEK Athens in the previous season's championship may have left them disappointed at missing out on the title, but taking into account the injustice and punishments they suffered, combined with the abstention of Mimis Papaioannou, gave the impression that the club was ready for the new championship race without significant transfer additions.
+The departures of Giorgos Petridis and above all, of Kostas Nestoridis, after nine active seasons at the club, did not disturb the manager, Tryfon Tzanetis.
+He did not make any significant signings, as he considered the existing squad, assembled gradually during the early 1960s, sufficient to meet the club's needs.
+The only addition was the forward of Apollon Athens, Vasilis Mastrakoulis as a backup choice to Papaioannou and Papageorgiou who had formed an irreplaceable attacking duo.
+As far as covering the gap in the midfield was concerned, this was filled with the return of the versatile Panagiotis Ventouris, after the end of his spell in South Africa during the previous season.

 AEK started the season in the first round of the European Cup Winners' Cup.
 Their opponent was the Braga, who in the previous season had won their first title and made their maiden appearance in European competitions.
-The club's performance in both legs was not enough as they were eliminated by 2 defeats.
-The championship race started with Olympiacos, having found in the person of Márton Bukovi their own reformer, seemed unstoppable, as they achieved 11 straight victories in the same number of games.
-Additionally, the unexpected draw in Serres from Panserraikos, shook the management of AEK and playing their last card in the race for the league, removed Tzanetis from the team's bench and brought back after three and a half years the emblematic 1963 league winner, Jenő Csaknády.
-The Hungarian-German coach made his mark from the start, when in the first two matches he achieved as many victories, including a home win against Olympiacos, reducing the distance from the top to 4 points.
+The club's performance in both legs was not enough as they were eliminated after losing both legs.

+The Championship race started with Olympiacos, who under the guidance of Márton Bukovi, seemed unstoppable, as they achieved 11 straight victories in the same number of matches.
+Additionally, an unexpected draw away to Panserraikos prompted the administration of AEK in a final attempt to revive their title challenge, to dismiss Tzanetis from the bench and bring back Jenő Csaknády after three and a half years.
+The Hungarian-German manager made an immediate impact, when in the his two matches he achieved as many victories, including a home win against Olympiacos, reducing the gap to four points.
 The imposing 5–1 victory over Panserraikos on 16 April reduced the distance even more to 3 points from Olympiacos.